technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 6/Lab 6 - Create and enhance Safe Travels agent.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image22.png)

 11. Test the agent from Teams.
-Enter the given prompt – **Hi**.
+Enter the given prompt – !!Hi!!.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image23.png)

-12. Enter the given prompt – **How can I apply for passport?** and click on the **send** icon.
+12. Enter the given prompt – !!How can I apply for passport?!! and click on the **send** icon.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image24.png)